zzag/plasma5-wallpapers-dynamic/src/tools/builder/README.md

 ```

 It may take some time before the command completes, so be patient.
 If everything goes well, you
-should see a new file in the current working directory `wallpaper.heic`, which can be used as a
+should see a new file in the current working directory `wallpaper.avif`, which can be used as a
 dynamic wallpaper.